Solution playbooks / ERP integrations

 01

-Map the system boundary
+Map the system and workflow boundary

 02